LaraMilena3/LaraMilena-master-s-thesis-code/README.md

 In this File Species Sensitivity Distributions(SSDs) are created from the data.

 3. Venn diagrams:
-In this file Venn diagrams are created to get an overview what kind of data is available
+To create an overview of the available data, venn diagrams were created

 4. SSD range comparison:
 This file creates boxplots of the range of the Species Sensitivity Distributions for acute and chronic data of every species group